Sangue e Areia

 Sangue e Areia is a Brazilian telenovela produced and broadcast by TV Globo.
 It is based on the novel Blood and Sand by the Spanish writer Vicente Blasco Ibáñez.
 It premiered on 18 December 1967 and ended on 25 June 1968.
-It's the fifth "novela das oito" to be aired on the timeslot.
+It was the fifth "novela das oito" to be aired in the timeslot.

 Plot

-Juan Gallardo, son of a bullfighter died who in enclosure for bullfighting, decides to follow the steps of his father.
-With the opposition of his family he goes against it and begins bullfighting and ends up abandoning them altogether.
+Juan Gallardo, the son of a bullfighter who died in an enclosure for bullfighting, decides to follow in the steps of his father.
+Despite his family's opposition, he begins bullfighting and ends up abandoning them altogether.
 He is later faced with a love triangle with two women: Pillar, a simple young woman who always loved him, and Doña Sol, an aristocrat who is educated and cultured.